AltahhanAi/Data_Science/docs/content/unit4/04_4_learning_from_probabilistic_perspective.md

 	After completing this **optional** lesson you should be able to:

     * understand the optimisation process from a Bayesian framework
-    *	use maximum likelihood method to optimise the loss function
+    * use the maximum likelihood method to optimise the loss function
     * motivate the regularised least squares using posterior maximisation

 **In this section we will discuss the link between minimising a loss function and probability theory, to see how learning can take a probabilistic perspective.**